-- 3.15 An adoption agreement requires the Adopting Entity to: - (a) translate the Standards from English into the official language of the jurisdiction, where applicable, in line with the Foundation's official translation process; - (b) adopt the existing Standards within a specific timeframe; and - (c) adopt each new Standard by its effective date.
-This includes translated Standards, which must not have an effective date later than the effective date of the English pronouncement.
-Therefore, it is essential that the Adopting Entity from the outset establishes a robust and sustainable translation process. - 3.16 Under an adoption agreement the Standards must be published without amendment or deviation.
-However, the following two limited amendments are permitted: - (a) where the Standards offer alternative treatments to a subject, the Adopting Entity may restrict the alternatives or specify which alternative must be used; and - (b) the Adopting Entity is free to impose additional disclosure requirements in its national law governing financial reporting without resulting in non-compliance with the Standards. - 3.17 Any such amendments must be clearly distinguishable from the Standards by the use of a different font and style, or the use of text boxes, highlighting or shading, or other mutually agreed method. - 3.18 The Adopting Entity must promptly notify the TAC team in writing of every such amendment.
+- 3.14 An adoption agreement licenses only the use of the requirements-the mandatory part of the Standards that is adopted into national law. - 3.15 The accompanying documents-for example, the bases for conclusions, implementation guidance, illustrative examples, the Conceptual Framework for Financial Reporting, and SASB Standards-are non-mandatory material.
+The non-mandatory material can be licensed under a separate agreement-for example, an adoption support agreement for online publication or a commercial licence for a print, PDF or e-book publication.
+Jurisdictional authorities that would like to publish the non-mandatory material online shall ensure access is restricted to users with internet protocol addresses from that jurisdiction only.
+To find out more about the adoption support and commercial licence agreements for translation and/ or reproduction of non-mandatory material, please contact the TAC team. - 3.16 An adoption agreement requires the jurisdictional authority: - (a) to translate the Standards from English into the official language of the jurisdiction, where applicable, in line with the Foundation's official translation process. - (b) to adopt the issued Standards within a specific time frame - (c) to adopt each new Standard by its effective date.
+Translated Standards shall not have an effective date later than the effective date of the English pronouncement.
+Therefore, it is essential that the jurisdictional authority from the outset establishes a robust and sustainable translation process. - 3.17 Under an adoption agreement the Standards shall be published without amendment or deviation.
+However, two limited amendments are permitted: - (a) if the Standards offer alternative treatments to a subject, the jurisdictional authority is permitted to restrict the alternatives or specify which alternative shall be used; and - (b) the jurisdictional authority is free to impose additional disclosure requirements in its national law governing financial reporting without resulting in non-compliance with the Standards. - 3.18 Any such amendments shall be clearly distinguishable from the Standards by the use of a different font and style; the use of text boxes, highlighting or shading; or another mutually agreed method. - 3.19 The jurisdictional authority shall promptly notify the TAC team in writing of every such amendment.